Call Now Request FREE consultation - 1866-758-4529

 • Drug or alcohol use

 These factors are noted by police on the accident report.
 Police interview the drivers and witnesses to determine the cause of a crash.
-Many times, there are multiple factors at play in any given incident.
+Often, multiple factors contribute to any given incident.

 Bus Safety Laws

 There are many types of buses that are in use across the state.
 These include transit, school, private, sightseeing, and charter buses.
-Texas laws are in place to improve the safety of buses that operate within the state.
+Texas laws are in place to enhance the safety of buses operating within the state.
 Buses must be no longer than 45 feet in length.
 Buses that are 35 feet or longer must have air brakes and they must also have more than two axles in the rear.
 All glass on the bus must be made of materials that are approved for safety.
-The law requires buses to have special lights and markers in various positions on the outside of the vehicle to make them more visible.
+The law requires buses to have special lights and markers in various positions on the exterior of the vehicle to increase their visibility.

 Buses must comply with the federal regulations.
-In general, highway safety is the responsibility of the Federal Motor Carrier Safety Administration (FMCSA), National Highway Safety Administration (NHSA) and the National Transportation Safety Board (NTSB), Federal Transit Administration (FTA) and other government agencies.
+In general, highway safety is the responsibility of several government agencies, including the Federal Motor Carrier Safety Administration (FMCSA), the National Highway Traffic Safety Administration (NHTSA), the National Transportation Safety Board (NTSB), and the Federal Transit Administration (FTA), among others.

 What to do Following a Bus Accident

 You may be owed money for your medical expenses, lost wages, pain and suffering, and more.
-We will handle negotiations with the insurance company and will work to resolve your case with the best possible results.
+We will handle negotiations with the insurance company and work to resolve your case to achieve the best possible outcome.

 Bus safety